rtic-rs/rtic/book/en/src/by-example/resources.md

 page.

-Each context (task handler, `init` or `idle`) must declare the resources it intends to access in its corresponding metadata attribute using the `resources` argument.
+Each context (task handler, `init` or `idle`) must declare the resources it intends to access in its corresponding metadata attribute using either the `local` or `shared` argument.
 This argument takes a list of resource names as its value.
-The listed resources are made available to the context under the `resources` field of the `Context` structure.
+The listed resources are made available to the context under the `local` and `shared` fields of the `Context` structure.

-The example application shown below contains two interrupt handlers that share access to a resource named `shared`.
+The example application shown below contains two interrupt handlers.
+Each handler has access to its own `#[local]` resource.

 ``` rust
 {{#include ../../../../examples/resource.rs}}